 - Remove stems and scrape black gills out of the inside of the mushroom caps.
 Brush the outsides with olive oil and sprinkle with salt and pepper.

-- Turn back over and spread about 1 tbsp of tomato sauce inside each cap.
+- Turn back over and spread about 1 tablespoon of tomato sauce inside each cap.
 Sprinkle with mozzarella and layer with sliced sausage.

 - Place caps on grill and cook until cheese is melted and bubbly, about 8 minutes.
 Watch carefully...as they cook, the mushrooms soften and begin to flatten out, so that the fillings begin to slide off!
 This is when you know they are done to perfection.